 The Sony remote has a few more buttons than the FotoTech including a play button and a control which I use to review shots.

-You can do this by setting the camera to full manual or aperture priority and adjust your exposure compensate by hand between each shot.
+You can do this by setting the camera to full manual or aperture priority and adjusting your exposure compensation by hand between each shot.
 I usually will do it with the wheel on top.

-It’s unfortunate the Sony A7r doesn’t come with a better built in HDR system, but at least the the dynamic range is amazing.
+It’s unfortunate the Sony A7r doesn’t come with a better built-in HDR system, but at least the dynamic range is amazing.
 I find myself shooting HDR photography less and less because of this.
 It’s just not needed most of the time.

 An HDR Shot The Manual Way With The Sony A7r